-On Being Human is incredibly unique and fascinating as it deals with both the physical and the spiritual realm as compared to one another.
+‘On Being Human’ is incredibly unique and fascinating as it deals with both the physical and the spiritual realm as compared to one another.
 The speaker mentions angels and humans multiple times throughout the poem, making distinctions between them.
 He does not deny that angels are superior beings in some respects, and yet he also uses intense imagery to point out that there are many wondrous experiences that are reserved for human beings alone.
 Although human beings are not able to fully comprehend the spiritual realm, there are certain experiences that are theirs alone to have.
 He acknowledges that sometimes simple pleasures guard human beings against fully understanding the spiritual world.
 Yet, he also claims that these pleasures are God’s gift to human beings.

-On Being Human Analysis
+Explore On Being Human

-The speaker in On Being Human, which can be read in full here, referring to the spiritual realm, speaks of Angelic minds.
+‘On Being Human’ by C.S.
+Lewis refers to the spiritual realm, speaks of Angelic minds in the first stanza.
 The term, “they say” suggests that the speaker has a different view on the spiritual realm than most.
-He begins On Being Human by explaining the beliefs of most people.
-Most people seem to believe that the angels, “unerringly” are able to discern all of the archetypes, or specific kinds of beings.
-The angels are also though to be able to discern “all the verities” or the truth of certain principles or beliefs when it comes to eternal things.
+He begins ‘On Being Human’ by explaining the beliefs of most people.
+Most people seem to believe that the angels, “unerringly” can discern all of the archetypes or specific kinds of beings.
+The angels are also thought to be able to discern “all the verities” or the truth of certain principles or beliefs when it comes to eternal things.
 These are all things that mortals do not directly observe but rather learn indirectly through doctrine and religious beliefs.

 The speaker continues to describe the common beliefs about angelic beings, that they are “transparent in primordial truth” or able to fully understand what exists infinitely, the unvarying truths that are fundamental to all that exists.
 These angels are generally acknowledged to have “high eminence” or superiority to mortals.
 They understand the beginnings of all fundamental truths.
 The whole of the spiritual realm is “unveiled” to them.
-They are able to understand the formation of all fundamental truths and realities.
+They can understand the formation of all fundamental truths and realities.

-Here, with the first line, the speaker enters in with his own thought and opinions.
+Here, with the first line, the speaker enters in with his thoughts and opinions.
 He claims that an angel has never known the way the sun shines through the trees to create a “knife-edged severance” which warms “every pore” and caresses the skin.
 For “an angel has no skin”.
-This is the first instance in On Being Human in which the speaker suggests that a human being has something that an angel does not.
+This is the first instance in ‘On Being Human’ in which the speaker suggests that a human being has something that an angel does not.
 A human being can experience a walk through the forest where he comes across a place where the sun shines through the trees and warms his skin.
 This is something an angel never could experience.
 This experience is reserved for human beings.

 They see the Form of Air; but mortals breathing it